So . . . what happened to “The Party’s Over“?

 - 6 apples (Deb uses McIntosh, I used Gala because the friendly old Italian guy at Divino’s Winery still has organic Gala apples available for only 50 cents a pound)

 - 1 Tbsp. cinnamon

 - 1 cup vegetable oil

 - 1/4 cup orange juice (I used freshly squeezed) *I’ve also made this previously with lemon juice instead.

 - 2 cups plus 5 Tbsp.granulated sugar

 - 1 cup chopped walnuts or pecans (optional)

 Salted Caramel Sauce to top it with.

-Preheat oven to 350F.
+- Preheat oven to 350F.
 Prepare a 10-inch tube pan with either butter or non-stick spray.
-Peel, core and chop the apples into 1/2 inch chunks and toss with 5 Tbsp. sugar (or less, depending on the natural sweetness of the apples).
+Peel, core and chop the apples into 1/2 inch chunks and toss with 5 Tbsp. sugar (or less, depending on the natural sweetness of the apples) and 1 Tbsp. cinnamon.